 The global pandemic of Covid-19 has created significant disruption and uncertainty to the business operations throughout the world.
 The pandemic has resulted in government authorities and businesses around the world implementing numerous measures intended to contain and limit the spread of Covid-19, including travel restrictions, border closures, quarantines, shelter-in-place and lock-down orders, mask and social distancing requirements, and business limitations and shutdowns.
-These measures have negatively impacted consumer and business spending and payments activity generally, and have significantly contributed to deteriorating macroeconomic conditions.
+These measures have negatively impacted consumer and business spending and payments activity generally and have significantly contributed to deteriorating macroeconomic conditions.

-The outbreak of Covid-19 has had a mixed-impact on our businesses during the financial year ended 31 December 2020.
-In response to the impact of the Covid-19 pandemic, some of our graphite product customers have curtailed or modified their business activities, which resulted in weakened customer demand for our products along with lower product prices.
-The spread of Covid-19 has also caused us to make modifications to our construction timeframe of graphite production lines in Madagascar.
-Nevertheless, our electronic manufacturing services business in the United Kingdom, Axiom, has seen overall growth during 2020, mainly due to its participation in the UK Government's Covid-19 Ventilator Challenge, which saw demand from an existing customer increase significantly during the middle of 2020.
-The positive financial results of our Axiom operations partially offset the negative impacts of Covid-19 on our graphite operation results for the financial year of 2020.
+The outbreak of Covid-19 has had a mixed-impact on our businesses.
+The spread of Covid-19 has caused us to make modifications to our construction timeframe of graphite production lines in Madagascar.
+Nevertheless, our UK electronic manufacturing services business has seen overall growth in 2020, mainly due to its participation in the UK Government's Covid-19 Ventilator Challenge, which saw demand from an existing customer increase significantly in 2020.
+For the year ended 31 December 2021, thanks to more and more people getting the Covid-19 vaccine, the easing of the epidemic, and gradually economy recovery from the Covid-19 pandemic, we have seen some recovery recently in demand for our graphite products.
+More revenues were generated from our graphite business in 2021.

-The extent of the impact of the Covid-19 pandemic on our business will depend largely on further developments, including the duration, spread and severity of the outbreak, the distribution, public acceptance and widespread use and effectiveness of vaccines against Covid-19 and the actions taken to contain the spread of the disease or mitigate its impact.
+The extent of the impact of the Covid-19 pandemic on our business will depend largely on further developments, including the duration, spread and severity of the outbreak, the distribution, public acceptance, and widespread use and effectiveness of vaccines against Covid-19 and the actions taken to contain the spread of the disease or mitigate its impact.
 We will continue to monitor this dynamic situation, including guidance and regulations issued by the governmental authorities around the world.
-In light of the continually evolving nature of the Covid-19 outbreak, we are not able at this time to estimate the ultimate effect of the pandemic on our business, results of operations or financial condition in the future.
+Considering the continually evolving nature of the Covid-19 outbreak, we are not able currently to estimate the ultimate effect of the pandemic on our business, results of operations or financial condition in the future.